The Best Free Password Managers of 2025

 What is the best totally free password manager?

-We recommend NordPass’s free password manager plan.
-It lets you store all your login credentials, and you don’t need a credit card to sign up.
+We recommend Keeper’s free password manager plan.
+It lets you store all your login credentials and personal information, and you don’t need a credit card to sign up.

 -